karlabrazil/QAAutomation/README.md

 IV.
 SAMPLE RESOURCES FOR AUTOMATION
 Included in this github repository are the sample resources such as:
-- sample report file
+- ReportScreenshots.zip which contains the screenshots of the report file
-- sample screenshot
-- sample video of automation file being executed
+- Automation.mp4 which is a video of the automated test being executed

 V. TROUBLESHOOTING
 - In case an error occurs or the test is not able to run, feel free to contact me at karlamaec.brazil@gmail.com.